Osiris-Team/1JPM/README.md

-1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all its tasks), and third-party plugins can be added simply by appending their Java code at the bottom of the JPM class (must be written in Java 8 and not use external dependencies).
+1JPM works in a very similar way to Gradle, however everything in 1JPM is a plugin (even all its tasks), and third-party plugins can be added simply by appending their Java code inside ThirdPartyPlugins (these must be written in Java 8 and not use external dependencies).

 ```java
 class ThisProject extends JPM.Project {